What’s in an application?—SSHRC Postdoctoral Fellowships

 - significance and feasibility;

-- strengths and weaknesses of the program of work;
+- strengths and weaknesses of the proposed program of work;

 - appropriateness of the proposed institutional affiliation; and

-- applicant’s proficiency in the foreign language(s) necessary to pursue the program of work (if applicable).
+- applicant’s proficiency in the languages necessary to pursue the program of work (if applicable).

 The Research Appraisal form must be completed by the proposed research supervisor at the institution where you plan to hold your award.